ng-lisbon/angular-loopback-seed/README.md

 ## Development server

-### Backend
 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
-You need to start the frontend server, too, to see the application in the browser.

-## Frontend
-Run `npm run dev:ng` to generate the Angular frontend.
-This will start the CLI build process and put all Angular files in the `dist` folder, from which Loopback will serve the files.
+This will also generate the Angular fronend.
+It will start the CLI build process and put all Angular files in the `dist` folder, from which Loopback will serve the files.
 The process will keep running and watch the files in the `client` folder, so whenever you change a file of the Angular frontend the files will be built again.

 # License
 This boilerplate is published under The MIT License.
 See LICENSE file for